th2-net/th2-docs/content/common/modules/codec.md

 - `type` specifies the type of component in th2.

-- `logFile` settings can be added upon request to the th2-support team.
-The field is not mandatory and is only filled out in case of the user requiring log information on a very detailed level.
+- `logFile` - this field is not mandatory and is only filled out in case of the user requiring log information on a very detailed level.

 - In `extended-settings.resources`, the `limits` value must be greater than the value of `requests`.
 So, if you face an error “Search line limits were exceeded” when deploying a **codec** box in Kubernetes, you should increase the box's resources and check that `limits` > `requests`.